ramanasha/Classroom-management-system/README.md

 ClassManagement
 ===============

-A classroom management system I wrote in PHP
+A classroom management system in PHP